shakaran/scripts/README.md

 production server since that cPanel sync usually takes several days or weeks to reach the production server and some attackers could use this window maintenance in advantage.

+* cp-login-inspect: is a bash script for easily check all lastlogin ip data for each cpanel account in a server and geolocate each ip for detect suspicious activity from non legitimate countries or hacked accounts

+With the option -c you can clear all the files and backup the data in a backup file.
+Without arguments you get all the output without clear any useful data.